eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/intro-hello-world.md

 ## Querying an existing Thing

-By creating the Digital Twin as a Thing with the specified JSON format, Eclipse Ditto implicitly provides an API for our Thing.
+By creating the Digital Twin as a Thing with the specified JSON format, Ditto implicitly provides an API for our Thing.

 For Things we know the ID of, we can simply query them by their ID: